The Clear Edge

 In the Next 60 Minutes:

-1. Calculate the exact runway (15 minutes): Bank balance divided by the daily burn rate equals the days of survival
+1. Calculate the exact runway (15 minutes): Bank balance divided by the daily burn rate equals the days of survival.

-2. List all receivables (20 minutes): Every dollar owed to you with payment dates
+2. List all receivables (20 minutes): Every dollar owed to you with payment dates.

-3. Identify immediate cuts (25 minutes): Which expenses can you pause today
+3. Identify immediate cuts (25 minutes): Which expenses can you pause today.

 Do these now.
 Then return for the full protocol.

-The 30-Day Cash Runway Extension Protocol
+30-Day Cash Runway Extension Protocol To Move From 28 To 120 Plus Days

 You’re not fixing cash flow permanently in 30 days.
 You’re buying time to fix the underlying structure.
-Goal: 28 days of runway becomes 120+ days.

 Week 1 (Days 1–7): Emergency cash acceleration